wdporter/i-am-that-ebook/src/100-understanding-leads-to-freedom/readme.md

 physical and mental deprivation, solitary confinement, a powerful sense of sin, despair, and a desire to escape through expiation and conversion, adoption of a new image of oneself and impersonating that image.
 There is also the same repetition of set formula: “God is good; the <a href="Spiritual teacher, preceptor.">guru</a> (party) knows; faith will save me”.
-In the so-called *yogi*c or religious practices the same mechanism operates.
+In the so-called <i>yogi</i>c or religious practices the same mechanism operates.
 The mind is made to concentrate on some particular idea to the exclusion of all other ideas and concentration is powerfully reïnforced by rigid discipline and painful austerities.
 A high price in life and happiness is paid and what one gets in return appears therefore to be of great importance.
 This preärranged